Your default account currency is set in the Account tab under → ( → on Mac OS X).

-Let’s say for example that you want to track RewardMiles, which count how many loyalty points you’ve earned by buying from a certain group of businesses.
-The account which tracks your RewardMiles will be Assets:Other:LoyaltyGroupRewardMiles.
+Let’s say for example that you want to track loyalty points you’ve earned by buying from a certain group of businesses.
+The account which tracks your loyalty points will be Assets:Other:LoyaltyGroupRewardMiles.

-The first method is to define a new security, of type FUND, called RewardMiles.
-This is pretty straightforward–when you create the new LoyaltyGroupRewardMiles account, just set the account type to Stock or Mutual Fund, click the button next to the Security/currency: box, and click to define a new security of type FUND.
+In the first method, you define a new security, of type FUND, called RewardMiles.
+This is pretty straightforward—when you create the new LoyaltyGroupRewardMiles account, just set the account type to Stock or Mutual Fund, click the button next to the Security/currency: box, and click to define a new security of type FUND.